Medically reviewed by Drugs.com. Last updated on Nov 2, 2020.

 - Interleukin-5 Antagonist

 - Monoclonal Antibody, Anti-Asthmatic

 Mepolizumab is an interleukin-5 antagonist (IgG1 kappa).
-IL-5 is the major cytokine responsible for the growth and differentiation, recruitment, activation, and survival of eosinophils (a cell type associated with inflammation and an important component of the pathogenesis of asthma).
-Mepolizumab, by inhibiting IL-5 signaling, reduces the production and survival of eosinophils; however, the mechanism of mepolizumab action in asthma has not been definitively established.
+IL-5 is the major cytokine responsible for the growth and differentiation, recruitment, activation, and survival of eosinophils (a cell type associated with inflammation and an important component of the pathogenesis of asthma, eosinophilic granulomatosis with polyangiitis, and hypereosinophilic syndrome).
+Mepolizumab, by inhibiting IL-5 signaling, reduces the production and survival of eosinophils; however, the mechanism of mepolizumab action in asthma, eosinophilic granulomatosis with polyangiitis, and hypereosinophilic syndrome has not been definitively established.

 Vd: ~3.6 L

 Undergoes proteolytic degradation via enzymes that are widely distributed in the body and not restricted to hepatic tissue.

 Use: Labeled Indications